MicrosoftDocs/dynamics365smb-docs-pr.it-ch/business-central/ui-work-report.md

 Il campo **Stampante** nella pagina di richiesta del report mostra il nome della stampante a cui verrà inviato il report. **(Gestito dal browser)** indica che non esiste una stampante designata per il report.
 In questo caso, il browser gestirà la stampa e visualizzerà un'esperienza standard, in cui è possibile scegliere una stampante locale collegata al dispositivo.

-Non è possibile modificare la stampante utilizzando il campo **Stampante** .
-Per cambiare la stampante, è necessario andare alle pagine **Selezioni della stampante** o **Gestione della stampante** .
+Non è possibile modificare la stampante utilizzando il campo **Stampante**.
+Per cambiare la stampante, è necessario andare alle pagine **Selezioni della stampante** o **Gestione della stampante**.
 L'impostazione della stampante è in genere un'attività dell'amministratore.
 Per ulteriori informazioni, vedere [Configurare le stampanti](ui-specify-printer-selection-reports.md).

 <!--
 ### Browser printing

-Because [!INCLUDE[prodshort](includes/prodshort.md)] is a cloud service, it can't reach local printers connected to your computer.
+Because [!INCLUDE[prod_short](includes/prod_short.md)] is a cloud service, it can't reach local printers connected to your computer.
 However, it can connect to cloud-enabled printers.
-In the generic version of [!INCLUDE[prodshort](includes/prodshort.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.
+In the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.

 If a cloud printer is not installed and set up, or if an installed printer fails, then printing will default to the printing options for the browser.

 > [!NOTE]
-> The browser printing options work independently of [!INCLUDE[prodshort](includes/prodshort.md)].
-So any printer settings that might have been set up from printers in [!INCLUDE[prodshort](includes/prodshort.md)] aren't carried over to the browser print options.
+> The browser printing options work independently of [!INCLUDE[prod_short](includes/prod_short.md)].
+So any printer settings that might have been set up from printers in [!INCLUDE[prod_short](includes/prod_short.md)] aren't carried over to the browser print options.

 <!--
 On the **Printer Management** page, you can see the printers that are set up.
 For more information, see [Set Up Printers](ui-specify-printer-selection-reports.md).